gds-dtx/cf-flat-experiments/README.md

 # cf-flat-experiemnts
 CustomerFirst flat site experiments

-This repo contains a number of experiemtns that require version control and are being interated with partner organisations.
+This repo contains a number of experiments that require version control and are being iterated with partner organisations.

 # CustomerFirst
 Build the future of public services with us